fudge88/MS2-Movies/README.md

 ## **Testing**

 Jasmine testing was conducted using the red green refactor, this is available for you
-to see [here](../test/test.html).
+to see [here](../test/test.html), all you do is run the code, to see the results appear.
 Support was required for this aspect of testing as it
 was a bit tricky to understand.
 Resouces such as [Tim’s Cheat Sheet](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week5-jasmine/jasmine.md) supported my testing, as its fairly easy to get failing tests to pass, this supported
 my understanding and working of Jasmine.